An essential gospel piano skill is to walk the V chord up to the I chord in 3/4 time…

 Everybody’s gospel bag should include walk-ups and walk-downs that connect the “big three” chords (I-IV-V) to each other.
 Such walking patterns are a great way to keep the time moving, to build momentum, and to create a strong sense of forward motion and anticipation.

-Here’s a bread-and-butter walk-up connecting the G chord (V) to the C chord (I) in the key of C…
+Walk Up connecting the G chord (V) to the C chord (I) in the key of C…

 - Don’t fuss about what the chords in between G and C are called.
 Just notice that they form a simple linear pattern using the notes in the major scale!